 - Protein- 6 g

-You must understand the nutritional serving of your almond servings to determine the level of the nutrient you are consuming.
+It’s helpful to understand the nutritional content of your almond servings to determine your proper portion size.
 For example, you need to know the carbohydrate, fiber, and protein serving in almonds because they profoundly impact weight.

 Similarly, it would help to watch out for the nutritional labels of foods containing almonds like almond milk, butter, or flour.
 They have nutrients with a % Daily Value (%DV), which contributes to daily nutrient consumption. %DV refers to the percentage of the Daily Value of each nutrient you acquire from a food serving.